Mabuti/Points/README.md

 I use Apache Ant to handle my builds.
 You'll have to install Ant if you want to build Points.
 The process is fairly simple.
-In order to build Points, need a Bukkit API jar (http://dl.bukkit.org), and a FlatDB jar.
+In order to build Points, need a Bukkit API jar (http://dl.bukkit.org).
 Make a lib/ directory, place the jars in it, and then execute:

   'ant clean build jar'

 A dist/ directory containing the resulting jar, will be created.

- To ensure that your built jar is stable, I recommend building off of a stable version of Points.
-These are tagged in git by version number. reated.

 To ensure that your built jar is stable, I recommend building off of a stable version of Points.
 These are tagged in git by version number.